aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_6.rst

 Ex.
 1: Detecting stalled data
 -----------------------------

-In the example above, the receiver application waits forever for UDP packets to arrive.
+In the example above, the application waits with the default ``SDNSubscriber`` timeout for packets to arrive.
 In some cases, it may be desirable to detect if the data stream has stalled (e.g. due to a network issue or because the sender application has stopped).
-This can be achieved by using the ``Timeout`` parameter of the ``UDPReceiver`` DataSource, which specifies a timeout in milliseconds after which the ``UDPReceiver`` will return with a failure.

 .. warning::